leerich/ansible_windows_workshop/README.md

 * Per-Student Infrastructure
   * An Ansible/Tower control node
   * A Windows Workstation for interacting with the environment
-  * 2 Windows Hosts for running playbooks against
+  * A Windows Hosts for running playbooks against

 These expect an existing VPC.
 In addition, there is no tear-down playbook.
 However, just terminating the EC2 instances clears the environment.